jsphdms/R_web_APIs/README.md

 # Accessing Web APIs from R

-These are some resources for accessing web APIs from R.
+Resources for accessing web APIs from R.

 [Using Web APIs from R](https://www.rstudio.com/resources/videos/using-web-apis-from-r/)